-Provision Proposal Comments 8 (j) Korea TN/TE/W/13 para.
-10 10.
-Not an STO: "Gives a general description of the objectives of the Convention; allows for Parties' discretion regarding implementation measures."
+Provision Proposal Comments General Switzerland TN/TE/W/21 The CBD is one of the MEAs covered by the second category of STOs identified by Switzerland in its proposal, which comprises "all MEAs setting out types of measures and policies that can and must be adopted in pursuit of a specific objective negotiated by the contracting parties."
+8 (j) Korea TN/TE/W/13 para.
+10 Not an STO: "Gives a general description of the objectives of the Convention; allows for Parties' discretion regarding implementation measures."
 10 (b) Korea TN/TE/W/13 para.
-10 10.
-Not an STO: "Is mandatory in nature but not specific, as Partie's can have discretion concerning implementation measures relating to the use of biological resources."
+10 Not an STO: "Is mandatory in nature but not specific, as Parties can have discretion concerning implementation measures relating to the use of biological resources."
+United States TN/TE/W/20 para.
+13 Not an STO: Article 10(b) contains a general, rather than specific, obligation "that accord[s] discretion to the parties regarding implementation."
 15 Korea TN/TE/W/13 para.
-10 10.
-Not an STO: "Is not specific concerning the PIC procedures (in comparison to those in the Basel Convention and the PIC Convention).
+10 Not an STO: 'Is not specific concerning the PIC procedures (in comparison to those in the Basel Convention and the PIC Convention).
 COP decision on the Bonn Guidelines is not mandatory."

+Provision Proposal Comments

-16, 19 Korea TN/TE/W/13 para.
-10 10.
-Not STOs: "Are currently not specific.
-However, future COP decision can elaborate them."
-22 Korea TN/TE/W/13 para.
-10 10.
-Not an STO: "Stipulates general principles."
+16, 19 Korea Not STOs: "Are currently not specific.
+However, future COP decision can

+TN/TE/W/13 elaborate them."

+para.
+10

+22 Korea Not an STO: "Stipulates general principles."

+TN/TE/W/13

+para.
+10